 In navigating the wild unconscious, we can begin to understand the landscape of not only the self but the greater world around us.
 Traumatic memories or experiences embed and internalize certain negative associations that cement neuropathways for us.
 The good news is that the brain is capable of creating new pathways.
 Due to neuroplasticity — the brain’s ability to rewire itself — effective therapy and energy healing allows us to forge new neural pathways that remove deeply held blocks within.
 It is doing the work that enables and encourages these pathways to be rewired, allowing us to move through and beyond our traumas.
 This ability to change grants us a new perspective sheds us of seemingly immovable habits or thoughts and sets us in control of our lives.

 Where to begin

 So much of doing the work is knowing that there is work to be done.
 Therapy has introduced me to so many applicable coping mechanisms, healing exercises, and tools for mindful living.

 Doing the work necessary gives new meaning to our experiences — past, present, and future.

 It can teach us to handle situations and circumstances with patience and nuanced views.

 Becoming the catalyst for our well-being, it grounds us tremendously in navigating our goals, our external and internal relationships, and trusting ourselves.
-It is only by understanding and healing our past selves that we can look toward the future.
+It is only by understanding and healing the past selves that we can look toward the future.
 And while a community of others may be there to support you on your journey, no one can truly do the work but you.
 In short, the work is never over.
 But after a while, doing the work becomes less of a chore, and more of a drive from within.

 –Lindsey Steinberg is a creative writer and storyteller based in New York.
-She partners with award winning organizations and exceptional individuals to tell their stories, elevate their digital presence and build authentic brand connections.
+She partners with award-winning organizations and exceptional individuals to tell their stories, elevate their digital presence, and build authentic brand connections.